szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 - Changes to assumptions you made that were ‘temporary’
 - Missing/renamed/swapped parameters
 - Deprecations in your dependencies
+- Unannounced changes from upstream (also known as, "whoops we forgot to tell the data team")
 - Major shifts from baseline
 - Slow data drift